Help shape stronger, more connected communities through volunteering with North Cheshire Community Rail Partnership.

 Co-ordination of active travel (walking and cycling) from our stations, development of visitor experiences and promoting the value and ease of rail travel in to the area.
 Guided and self-guided walks from stations as part of wider local, regional and national initiatives.

-Building on the success that Community Rail Partnerships have achieved elsewhere we would like to develop a project that explores each borough’s communities’ interpretation of their railways and the links to their current social and economic activities – resulting in a set of “Pantone” references which are then visually used within the station environments
+Building on the success of Community Rail Partnerships across the country, we aim to develop a creative project that explores how each borough’s communities view their railways and the connections to local social and economic life.
+The outcome will be a series of “Pantone” colour references, visually represented within station environments to celebrate local identity and pride.

 Programmes to showcase local art (of all kinds) whether static or live performances, at stations, on railway infrastructure (like bridges) or on trains themselves